How to promote a self-published book – be aggressive, but also, be polite.

 Always cross promote yourself.

 Use a number of social media platforms, and add your blog content, in particular, anywhere and everywhere you can.
-Twitter, Facebook, Stumbleupon, Pinterest, Google+ and Linkedin are all musts.
+Twitter, Facebook, Pinterest and Linkedin are all musts.

 But here’s a little tip; Flipboard is becoming a new and huge traffic driver for me.